Transferring embroidery pattern onto colored fabric

 Carol responds...

-If you are wanting to create your own pattern there are various ways of doing this.
+If you want to create your own pattern, there are various ways of doing this.
 The one you choose would depend on the texture of the fabric, and the complexity of your design, Charleen.

-You could use a white tailor's chalk to sketch a simple outline design.
+You could sketch a simple outline design with a white tailor's chalk.
 This would brush off when required.

-You could use a light, fusible interfacing, similar to what was suggested to you.
-This would normally be ironed onto the back of the fabric, so the design would have to be created in reverse, especially if any lettering was included.
-You could then tack around the design lines with a pale colored thread so that the picture was visible on the right side.
+You could use a light, fusible interfacing, similar to what was suggested.
+This would typically be ironed onto the back of the fabric, so the design would have to be created in reverse, especially if any lettering was included.
+You could then tack around the design lines with a pale-colored thread so that the picture was visible on the right side.
 The interfacing would then be left in place once the work was completed.

 Another method of getting the pattern onto a dark fabric ready to embroider would be Prick and Pounce.
 I give more information about this, and other methods of transferring patterns here...